AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

    >
    >The amounts listed above are subject to change.

-See [Configure [!DNL Payment Services]](configure-admin.md#configure-paypal-smart-buttons) to learn how to disable or enable the [!DNL Pay Later] messaging.
+See [Settings](settings.md#payment-buttons) to learn how to disable/enable and change the text of the [!DNL Pay Later] messaging.

 There are two payment options with the [!DNL Pay Later] button: